lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 Stop and think about it.
 Besides telling you that "velocity is low," what else does a burndown chart reveal about your team's bottlenecks, problems, and inefficiencies? _Nothing_.

 Low velocity, just like retrograde Mercury, can explain anything you want.
-Because velocity gives managers absolutely no insight into the problems in their processes and delivery systems, they can come up with whatever reasons they want to justify any unproductive decisions they already wanted to make, like adding resources to an inefficient system or telling folks to "work harder" or develop a greater "sense of urgency" — words as vague as today's horoscope.
+Because velocity gives managers absolutely no insight into the problems in their processes and delivery systems, they can come up with whatever reason to justify any unproductive decisions they already had in mind, like adding resources to an inefficient system or telling folks to "work harder" and develop a greater "sense of urgency" — words as vague as today's horoscope.

 To summarise, low velocity is a terrible metric because it offers no predictive power and doesn't help you make decisions.

 **In this post, I'll expound on the metrics and visualizations you should use to help you improve your processes and make your team more productive and predictable**.

-For that, I'll start by modelling an engineering team as a queueing system.
-Then, I'll explain the four core metrics which impact the queueing system's behavior and how they relate to each other.
+I'll start by modeling an engineering team as a queueing system.
+Then, I'll explain the four core metrics which impact the queueing system's performance and how they relate to each other.

-To visualize those metrics over time, I'll create a few visualizations which make it easier to spot problems and demonstrate problematic patterns you should watch out for.
+Then, I'll turn those metrics into charts to demonstrate how you could monitor your system's performance over time and spot problematic patterns at a glance.

-The third section of this post covers a few other granular metrics that offer predictive power and help decision-makers lead their teams toward predictable and efficient deliveries.
+The third section of this post covers a few other granular metrics and visualizations that offer predictive power and help managers spot inefficiencies.

 At the end of this post, there's also a short warning to help folks avoid misusing these metrics and visualizations and a concise summary for you to share with your team on Slack (or Microsoft Teams *\*sigh\**).